 - Check for existing jobs (not strictly necessary, but a good idea to prevent conflicts).

 - Open the crontab for editing.

-- You can edit the file with vi.
+- The file has been opened using the vim.
 Make your desired changes, then save.

 Your new cron job should now run as specified.

 You can use scheduling shortcuts when you edit your crontab manually.
 The shortcut comes before the command in place of the five numbers.
 See the following table for possible values.

 |@yearly||Run once a year, "0 0 1 1 *".|